Andrew-S-Rosen/QMOF/README.md

 The individual files uploaded to Figshare are described in greater detail below.

 1. `qmof_database.zip`: This contains the structures and tabulated properties of all structurally relaxed materials in the QMOF database.
 This is likely the data that you're looking for.
-You'll probably be most interested in the `optimized_structures` directory inside the `.zip` file, as this contains tabulated properties for 15,750 DFT-optimized structures.

 2. `vasp_files.zip`: This contains the raw VASP input and output files for the structurally relaxed MOFs in the QMOF database.
-It contains additional properties that may be of interest to some users, such as density of states (DOS), detailed population analyses, and other typical outputs.
+It contains additional properties that may be of interest to some users (e.g. total/projected density of states, detailed population analyses, other typical outputs).

-3. `soap_kernels.zip` and `cgcnn_encodings.zip`: These folders contain the SOAP similarity kernels and CGCNN encodings for the QMOF database structures, which can be used with the machine learning scripts described below.
+3. `soap_kernels.zip` and `cgcnn_encodings.zip`: These folders contain the SOAP similarity kernels and CGCNN encodings for the (unrelaxed) QMOF database structures, which can be used with the machine learning scripts described below.

 4. Charge densities associated with DFT-optimized structures can be found on an external Box server [here](https://northwestern.box.com/s/f3s930zx33di4y73gvosz9d0h5obtuoj).